SQL Server MERGE statement is used to modify data in a target table based on data in a source table.

 Condition could have three possible result set as given below.

-MATCHED: When the rows match the merge condition.
+MATCHED: When rows match the merge condition.
 For the matching rows, It updates the rows columns in the target table with values from the source table.

-NOT MATCHED BY TARGET: When the rows from the source table that do not have any matching rows in the target table.
+NOT MATCHED BY TARGET: When the rows from the source table do not have any matching rows in the target table.
 In this case, It adds the rows from the source table to the target table.

 Lets try to understand this with the help of following example, first we create a two sample tables named EMP_SRC ( a source table) and EMP_TRGT ( a target table) and insert some records.